Is AWS Batch down?

 Instant enriched data from

-2,890 status pages
+3,580 status pages

-About Our AWS Lambda Status Page Integration
+About Our AWS Batch Status Page Integration

-If AWS Lambda is having system outages or experiencing other critical issues, red down notifications appear on the status page.
+If AWS Batch is having system outages or experiencing other critical issues, red down notifications appear on the status page.
 In most cases, it means that core functions are not working properly, or there is some other serious customer-impacting event underway.

-AWS Lambda does not post separate notifications for planned maintenance work so we are unable to send notifications when maintenance windows begin.
-If you need AWS Lambda maintenance notifications, please email us.
+AWS Batch does not post separate notifications for planned maintenance work so we are unable to send notifications when maintenance windows begin.
+If you need AWS Batch maintenance notifications, please email us.

-When AWS Lambda has outages or other service-impacting events on their status page, we pull down the detailed informational updates and include them in notifications.
+When AWS Batch has outages or other service-impacting events on their status page, we pull down the detailed informational updates and include them in notifications.
 These messages often include the current details about how the problem is being mitigated, or when the next update will occur.

-Because AWS Lambda has several components, each with their individual statuses, StatusGator can differentiate the status of each component in our notifications to you.
+Because AWS Batch has several components, each with their individual statuses, StatusGator can differentiate the status of each component in our notifications to you.
 This means, you can filter your status page notifications based on the services, regions, or components you utilize.
 This is an essential feature for complex services with many components or services spread out across many regions.

 Frequently Asked Questions